AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- RI - *Aponia Build 6D*</p>

 !!! note
+    Updated to 6.1 for load buffs.
 The strength of this build is weakened for 6.0.
 Don't expect the same results as the example run shown below.

 > Boss to be Chosen: Hephaestus and Aponia